Sulaiman-Nedal/text-summarization-tool/README.md

 # 📝 Text Summarization Tool

 This is a web application for summarizing long pieces of text using **Extractive** and **Abstractive** methods.
 Built with **Streamlit**, it allows users to input text and receive a summarized version efficiently.
+You can try the tool using this [link](https://butter-sauce.streamlit.app).

 ## Features